On the Definition of Black Holes: Bridging the Gap Between Black Holes and Singularities: The Classic Perspective

-While, as previously mentioned, more generally applicable approaches have been put forward, this generalization often comes at the cost of losing direct association to the intuitive physical description: alternative approaches are based on local convergence properties of geodesics, which may not in general enjoy the ``trapping" features guaranteed in the future asymptotically predictable setting.
-Sets identified via these conditions simply need not bound a region that is meaningfully ``small", as one would like.
+While, as previously mentioned, some more broad approaches to defining black holes have been put forward, this broadening has generally come at the cost of losing direct association to a core feature of the intuitive physical description: alternative approaches are largely based on using local convergence properties of geodesics to identify new types of horizons (\cite{ashtekar2000generic, hayward1994general, hayward2000black, krolak1982definitions}), which may not in general enjoy the ``trapping" features with respect to infinity guaranteed in the future asymptotically predictable setting.
+Sets identified via these conditions simply need not bound a region that is meaningfully ``small", as one might like.
 Indeed, the trapped surfaces in the maximally extended Kerr spacetime have the property that their causal future always includes some $\mathscr{J}^+$ (infinitely many, in fact-- see Figure \ref{fig:kerr}), so it is certainly not the case that trapped surfaces bound a region that is ``trapped" in any universal sense.
-Without the structure of asymptotic flatness to pick out an infinity with respect to which they are ``trapped", then, these surfaces and their generalizations lose their direct link to the black hole concept.
-Though investigations into these convergence characterizations are no doubt invaluable to numerically identifying black holes and deciding how to best formulate their thermodynamics, we feel something is still missing in the effort to fully, intuitively, and rigorously characterize black holes in a general setting.
+Without the structure of asymptotic flatness to pick out an infinity with respect to which they are ``trapped", then, these surfaces and their generalizations lose their direct link to a significant component of the black hole concept.
+This is further exemplified in non-singular constructions conforming to some such definitions (but not Definition \ref{definition:classicblackhole}), such as Hayward's \cite{hayward2006formation}, wherein every timelike curve exits the region identified as a black hole.
+Depending on one's objective, this may not be so dire a cost, particularly from a semi-classical perspective seeking to accommodate escaping Hawking radiation (as in Hayward's case).
+Moreover, these convergence characterizations have certainly been valuable to numerically identifying black holes, investigating primordial black holes in practice \cite{harada2013threshold}, and deciding how to best formulate black hole thermodynamics.
+There are contexts within which they fall short, however -- they are not suited for purely classical questions such as weak cosmic censorship, for example--, and so we feel something is still missing in the effort to fully, intuitively, and rigorously characterize black holes in a general setting.